weareunderdesign/rnbw/CONTRIBUTING.md

     2. collaborate. collaborate. collaborate. update where you are. share what you did and what you will do.
 9. commit changes to your branch. (don’t rush to push the latest code to your branch. that’s a waste of time.)
     1. we will review your code and the user experience and provide feedback. always prioritize tasks with existing feedback.
-10. keep your branch always in sync with the main branch.
+10. keep your branch always in sync with the dev branch.
-11. push changes to your fork.

 ## prs